onigetoc/tetris/README.md

 ## About the Project

 This Tetris clone was developed as an experimental project to explore AI-assisted game development.
 Created with the help of Claude Sonnet (an AI language model) over approximately 60 prompts and 4-5 hours of work, it offers a functional yet imperfect implementation of the classic game.
+I asked Claude Sonnet to create a javascript, html game, Claude choose himself to use the framework Phaser js to build the Tetris game.
+Some sounds effects was made with Elevenlabs (Free).

 The game features:
 - Classic Tetris gameplay